ModularCurvesFramework/MCF/README.md

 - [test_relations.py](./test_relations.py) contains verification of the properties of the maps/equations, both symbolically (as rational maps) and on random values.
 To be ran with `sage -python -m pytest test_relations.py` (requires `pytest` installed in SageMath).
 - [AlgebraicAttack.ipynb](./AlgebraicAttack.ipynb) implements a naive version of the meet-in-the-middle (GCD) algebraic attack against $2^n$-isogeny path problem.
+- [Examples.ipynb](./Examples.ipynb)] contains some usage examples in the form of notebook.

 ## Quick API example